jaswdr/blog/content/blog/using-s3-as-a-database.md

 ## Using Simple Queries

-Another common operation when using any database is the ability to query to retrieve items that meet a criteria.
+Going to one of the most interesting part, a common operation when using any database is the ability to query to retrieve items that meet a criteria.
 In SQL databases you use the `SELECT` statement for that, in NoSQL database we have different ways to do it.

 In S3 we don't have much flexibility for retrieving objects, we can use the list methods to retrieve objects keys, the key can be something like the `id` of the object.
 But when we want to filter objects by some attribute we have basically two options, first is to add the attribute in the key of the object, so we can use the `Prefix`  parameter in the `list_objects_v2` method, like the example below, where we are creating a `role` attribute for our user object.